-We would like to thank Emilio Frazzoli and Anurag Ganguli for their contributions to joint work that is contained in this text.
-Specifically, Chapter 3 contains joint work with Emilio Frazzoli on robotic networks, and Chapter 4 contains joint work with Anurag Ganguli on nonconvex rendezvous developed as part of his Ph.D. thesis.
-We would like to thank all our collaborators who helped shape our perspective on cooperative control over the last few years, including Giuseppe Notarstefano, Sara Susca and Ketan Savla.
-We would like to thank the students and colleagues who followed courses based on early versions of this text and gave constructive feedback, including Ruggero Carli, Rishi Graham, Karl J. Obermeyer, Michael Schuresko, and Stephen L. Smith.
-The first author would like to thank Andrew D. Lewis for his positive influence on this text.
+We would like to thank Emilio Frazzoli, Anurag Ganguli and Sara Susca for their contributions to joint work that is contained in this text.
+Specifically, Chapter 3 contains joint work with Emilio Frazzoli on robotic networks, Chapter 4 contains joint work with Anurag Ganguli on nonconvex rendezvous, and Chapter 6 contains joint work with Sara Susca on boundary estimation.

+We would like to thank all our collaborators who helped shape our perspective on cooperative control over the last few years, including Giuseppe Notarstefano and Ketan Savla.
+We thank the students and colleagues who followed courses based on early versions of this text and gave constructive feedback, including Ruggero Carli, Rishi Graham, Karl J. Obermeyer, Michael Schuresko, and Stephen L. Smith.
+The first author thanks Andrew D. Lewis for his positive influence on this text.
 The first author is grateful for support from the National Science Foundation and the Department of Defense.
 The second and third authors are grateful for support from the National Science Foundation.
 We would like to thank the anonymous reviewers and editors who helped us improve the document.
-Finally, we thank our families for their tremendous patience and ongoing support.
+Finally, we thank our families for their tremendous patience, love, and ongoing support.

-Santa Barbara, California San Diego, California San Diego, California June 29, 2006 - June 4, 2008 Francesco Bullo Jorge Cortés Sonia Martínez
+Santa Barbara, California San Diego, California San Diego, California June 29, 2006 - October 27, 2008 Francesco Bullo Jorge Cortés Sonia Martínez